 Single-page applications, or SPAs, have created a lot of buzz around the internet.
 Developers have gone into battles of words comparing SPAs with the traditional multiple-page approach.
 This dispute has turned into a struggle akin to iOS vs Android.

 We’ve decided to also add fuel to the fire and investigate this topic.
-Our aim is to find out why more and more companies prefer SPAs, to consider cases when it’s best to use an SPA framework, and to compare implementation costs of SPAs and multiple-page applications (MPAs).
+Our aim is to find out why more and more companies prefer single page approach and to consider cases when it’s best to use an SPA framework.

 Google, Facebook, and Trello use single-page apps

 A single-page application is a web application that fits on one HTML page.
 This page can be dynamically updated, but it never reloads the whole time a user is interacting with it.
 Using an SPA, you can manage most interactions on one web page for dynamic updates.